Premakke Sai: Soundtrack

 The music was composed by Mani Sharma and lyrics written by K. Kalyan.
 A total of 7 tracks have been composed for the film and the audio rights brought by Ashwini Audio.
 The song "Premada Lokada" is based on "Yeh Mera Jahan" from Kushi.
-The songs "Olavu", "Santhosha Sambrama" and "Anda Nin Hesara" were retained from original Telugu film Chiru Navvuto.
-The song "Chanchala" was later remade by Sharma as "Malligai Malligai" for Tamil film Arasu and as "Chinnaga" for Telugu film Tagore.
+The songs "Olavu", "Santhosha Sambrama" and "Anda Nin Hesara" were retained from original Telugu film Chiru Navvutho.
+The song "Chanchala", which was not included in the film, was later remade by Sharma as "Malligai Malligai" for Tamil film Arasu and as "Chinnaga" for Telugu film Tagore.

+Reception

+Chitraloka.com wrote, "In the days of action, vulgar and nonsensical films ‘Premakke Sai’ stands out as an example how a love subject could be neatly treated and served to the audience".
+A critic from Sify wrote, "Ravichandran is the only saving grace of an otherwise idiotic romantic mush".